ScottTilley/Jupyter-notebooks/LES5/README.md

 The data was collected by Scott Tilley

-This files and the referenced data file may be used by anyone for personal study and analysis.
+These files and the referenced data files may be used by anyone for personal study and analysis.
 If you intend to copy, distribute or use this data/software for any other purpose please contact me.

 The data was decoded using Daniel Estévez's code.